Intended for SpartanNash Employees Only

 Directions to View Activity and Receive Credit

-Read the complete article and then complete the posttest and evaluation by clicking on the blue "Begin Activity" button in the right sidebar.
+Read the complete article and then complete the posttest and evaluation by clicking here.

 Please note that MPA's website is compatible with newer versions of Internet Explorer, Google Chrome, and FireFox.
 It is not compatible with the Safari platform.